Vaishno Devi: Temple

 The Vaishno Devi Temple is an important Hindu temple dedicated to Vaishno Devi located in Katra at the Trikuta Mountains within the Indian Union territory of Jammu and Kashmir.
-The temple is one of the 108 Shakti Peethas dedicated to Durga, who is worshipped as Vaishno Devi.
 It is one of the most visited pilgrimage centers of India.
 Every year, millions of visitors visit the temple.
-During festivals like Navaratri, the count even increases to one crore visitors.
+During festivals like Navaratri, the count even reaches one crore visitors.
 Vaishno Devi Temple is one of the richest temples in India.
-Authors Michael Barnett and Janice Gross Stein says, "Mata Vaishno Devi Shrine in Jammu has an annual income of about $16 billion, mainly from offerings by devotees".
+Authors Michael Barnett and Janice Gross Stein say, "Mata Vaishno Devi Shrine in Jammu has an annual income of about $16 billion, mainly from offerings by devotees".

-The temple is sacred to all Hindus.
-Many prominent saints, such as Vivekananda, have visited the temple.